 Checking your IMEI online is one of the smartest things you can do as a smartphone owner — especially in 2026, when the second-hand phone market is larger and more fraud-prone than ever.
 Here are the most important reasons to run an IMEI check:

-- Before buying a used phone: Confirm the device isn’t stolen, carrier-locked, or blacklisted before handing over your money.
+- Before buying a used phone: Confirm the device isn’t stolen, carrier-locked, or blacklisted before handing over money.
+A blacklisted phone is a useless paperweight on any mobile network.

-- After a theft: Verify that your blacklist or block request went through successfully.
+- After reporting a theft: Verify that your blacklist or block request went through successfully on all carriers.

-- To confirm device authenticity: Make sure the device is genuine and matches the model being advertised.
+- To confirm device authenticity: Make sure the device is genuine and matches the model being advertised — a TAC mismatch is a sign of cloning.

-- For warranty verification: Check remaining warranty coverage and activation eligibility.
+- For warranty verification: Check remaining manufacturer warranty coverage and activation eligibility.

-- To detect IMEI cloning: Identify if your phone’s IMEI has been duplicated and used on another device — a growing type of fraud.
+- To detect IMEI cloning: Identify if your phone’s IMEI has been duplicated and used on another device — a rapidly growing form of fraud.

 Official IMEI Check Tools by Country (2026)

 Only use official government and carrier-backed portals to check your IMEI.
-Third-party sites may look legitimate but can harvest your data or provide inaccurate information.
-The table below lists verified tools by country:
+Third-party sites may look legitimate but can harvest your data or return inaccurate results.
+The table below lists verified tools for every major country:

 |---|---|---|

-🔒 Security Note: All official portals listed above are free to use.
+🔒 Security Note: All official portals listed above are completely free to use.
 You should never pay for a basic IMEI blacklist check.
-If a website asks for payment just to reveal “stolen or clean” status, it is almost certainly a scam.
+If a website asks for payment to reveal “stolen or clean” status — it is a scam.
+See our IMEI Scams guide for the full list of fake portals to avoid.

 Step-by-Step: How to Check IMEI Online in 2026